jupyter/governance/standing_committees_and_working_groups.md

 - Have charters that define their scope and purpose.
 Within those charters, they are free to make decisions autonomously.
 - Carry out their functions in a manner that is as open and transparent as possible given the unique dimensions of their charter.
 - Maintain a public GitHub repository with basic information (council members, charter, public meetings, SSC representative, etc.) for purposes of transparency and consistency.
+- Optionally, the EB may nominate certain Working Groups or Standing Committees to have a representative on the SSC.
+Once approved by the SSC to have a representative on the SSC, the Working Group or Standing Committee will elect and maintain their representative to the SSC using the Decision-Making Guide.

 ## Standing Committees